 The purpose of the data access policy is to ensure that employees have appropriate access to organizational data and information.
 While recognizing the company’s responsibility for the security of data, the procedures established to protect that data must not interfere unduly with the efficient conduct of the organization’s business.
 This policy applies to all business units and to all uses of company data, regardless of the offices or format in which the data reside.

 The policy will protect its data assets through security measures that assure the proper use of the data when accessed.
+A comprehensive data security policy, including measures such as password management and access controls, is essential to safeguard data assets effectively.
 Every data item will be classified by the relevant data steward to have an appropriate access level.
 Data access will be conducted in accordance with the policies established by the organization.

 Any employee or non-employee denied access may appeal the denial to the Data Governance Committee; decision is final from the DG Committee.